-Meant to give the Seville a bit more of the European executive sedan vibe which luxury car buyers were increasingly preferring in the 1980s, the STS featured a retuned suspension and steering ratio for better handling, special alloy wheels, and a few other styling features that gave it a more understated, business-like appearance.
+Meant to give the Seville a bit more of the European executive sedan vibe that luxury car buyers were increasingly preferring in the 1980s, the STS featured a retuned suspension and steering ratio for better handling, special alloy wheels, and a few other styling features that gave it a more understated, business-like appearance.
 Unfortunately, a lack of the regular Seville’s gingerbread only increased the car’s anonymity in appearance.

 1989 STS models gained antilock brakes, further monochromatic and “Euro” exterior styling elements, and most notably, an exclusive interior featuring upgraded leather seating surfaces, armrests, and door panels, along with high-gloss burl wood trim, increased adjustments to the front sports seats, and rear bucket seats with a full center console.